Reviews You Can Rely On

 Companion App/Connectivity

-One of the things I liked most about the 7.4 AT was the ability to get on and go; there's no Wi-Fi connection to worry about, no class to sign into, and no bootup period.
+One of the things we liked most about the 7.4 AT was the ability to get on and go; there's no Wi-Fi connection to worry about, no class to sign into, and no bootup period.
 While fitness apps and classes provide a huge value for many users, it's nice to have a machine that isn't reliant upon them (and your internet connection) to provide a workout.
 That said, the machine isn't devoid of technology.
 The treadmill features advanced FTMS Bluetooth, which stands for Fitness Machine Service protocol, and allows the treadmill to communicate with enabled apps.
-Apps like Zwift and Peloton will pair directly to the treadmill using the Bluetooth FTMS, allowing data to flow seamlessly between machine and tablet.
+Apps like Zwift and Peloton will pair directly to the treadmill using the Bluetooth FTMS, allowing data to flow seamlessly between the machine and the tablet.
 This feature was slow to connect, but a 2024 software update improved its performance.
-Most streaming workouts, like Apple Fitness + and Nike Run Club, do not require treadmill connectivity; you can use them as standalone workouts, which can still be quite enjoyable.
+Most streaming workouts, like Apple Fitness+ and Nike Run Club, do not require treadmill connectivity; you can use them as standalone workouts, which can still be quite enjoyable.
 Sadly, this treadmill is still not compatible with the iFit app.

 horizon 7.4 at - the simple console provides relevant information and spaces for your...